-There have been a few older studies that support a positive correlation between ethics education that includes discussion of ethical situations and dilemmas with higher scores on tests of ethical decision making.
-Handelsman16 found that if ethical decision making was deficient, formal exposure to ethical decision making with actual cases improved the individual's ability to make ethical decisions and was much more effective than other forms of ethics education, which he called "Ethics by Osmosis."
+There have been a few older studies that support a positive correlation between ethics education that includes discussion of ethical situations and dilemmas with higher scores on tests of ethical decision making.^{11,12,13,14,15} Handelsman16 found that if ethical decision making was deficient, formal exposure to ethical decision making with actual cases improved the individual's ability to make ethical decisions and was much more effective than other forms of ethics education, which he called "Ethics by Osmosis."

-Rees and Knight 17 point out that there has been a tenfold increase in articles about professionalism and ethics in the medical literature in the past 15 years.
+The 2007 journal article by Rees and Knight 17 pointed out the tenfold increase in articles about professionalism and ethics in the medical literature for the 15 years prior.
 What concerns Rees and Knight is that the profession may not be looking at the right indicators, observing only behaviors and not attitudes therefore developing conclusions that may not lead to the appropriate teaching of ethical behavior as an indicator of professionalism.
 The authors contend that without proper assessment tools evaluators may pass students with professional behaviors but unethical attitudes and fail students with unprofessional behaviors and ethical attitudes.
 The observance of professional behaviors, real or "faked" is easier than determining the underlying attitudes where ethical behaviors occur.
 This study raises some interesting questions for further development of determining ethical understanding, which would appear to be necessary for determining the appropriate ways in which to deliver ethics content for its most effective use.

 Students are equally challenged by the necessity to combine ethical decision making with the concrete didactic knowledge they are busy acquiring during their professional education.
 While they are often not as interested in the obscure professional and ethics issues, they find them to be more challenging when they are actually in a practice setting.
-Students tend to be more comfortable with their clinical skills in the practical experiences and less comfortable when confronted with ethical dilemmas.
-Very little has been done in physical therapy education to determine the effectiveness of ethics education.
-The CAPTE requirements for ethics education are very broad.
+Students tend to be more comfortable with their clinical skills in the practical experiences and less comfortable when confronted with ethical dilemmas.20 Very little has been done in physical therapy education to determine the effectiveness of ethics education.
+The CAPTE requirements for ethics education are very broad including content in professional ethics, values, and responsibilities.
 There are no specific guidelines for the amount of ethics education in the curriculum and certainly no guidelines with regard to how it should be taught.
 This is consistent with the lack of information that we have on the outcomes of various types of educational programs.
 One of the CAPTE objectives specifically states that students are to practice ethical decision making but we do not have any data about the effectiveness of the variety of approaches to ethics education.
-CAPTE does insist that topics at a minimum include ethics, tools of ethical analysis and decision making using ethical theory.
-It is combined to the control of the capture of t number of ethical violations.
-We have already identified by the scarcity of information that the identification and remediation of ethics violations is a challenge.
+CAPTE does insist that topics at a minimum include ethics, tools of ethical analysis and decision making using ethical theory.21 the evolving skills were necessary for the student and continued to be just as necessary throughout the professional life of the psychologist.